christosgalano/christosgalano/README.md

 ## Christos - DevOps Engineer

-Hey there! 👋 I'm Christos, a passionate 21-year-old DevOps engineer.
-With a deep passion for technology and a constant drive for improvement, I'm dedicated to exploring and mastering various tools and technologies that empower software development and cloud computing.
+Hello there! 👋 I'm Christos, a dedicated DevOps engineer with a strong interest in technology.
+I constantly strive for improvement, exploring and mastering a wide range of tools and technologies that empower software development and cloud computing.
+Furthermore, I enjoy sharing my information in order to increase public awareness of many topics.
+I strongly believe in the power of information dissemination and the promotion of a culture of continual learning.

 ### Skills & Expertise